WHO WE WORK WITH · WELLNESS

 THE COST

 First-time visitors hesitate before booking.
 Intro offers get missed.
 The schedule does more work than it should.
-Search visibility goes to a nearby studio that may not be better, only easier to find and understand.
-The cost shows up as bookings the practice never sees, not as a single broken metric on the site.
+Search visibility goes to a nearby practice that may not be better, only easier to find and understand.
+The cost shows up as first visits the practice never sees, not as a single broken metric on the site.

-The website is one part of what fills classes, not the whole engine.
-But the parts it can control matter: clarity, trust, local visibility, practitioner proof, and a simple path from interest to booking.
+The website is one part of what fills classes, appointments, or first visits.
+It is not the whole engine.
+But the parts it controls matter: clarity, trust, local visibility, practitioner proof, and a simple path from interest to booking.

 HOW THE STUDIO WORKS

-The studio reviews the first-visitor path before recommending anything.
-The work focuses on the parts that help someone understand the practice, trust the room, and take the next step, with design, development, and SEO looped around those moments so the site can carry more of the first decision.
+The studio reviews the first-visit path before recommending anything.
+The work focuses on the parts that help someone understand the practice, trust the room, and take the next step, with design, development, SEO, local search, and booking logic built around those moments.

 If the practice is not sure where to start, the Strategic Website Audit identifies the clearest bottleneck and turns it into a prioritized plan.